 The symptoms of stress fractures can be like other health conditions.
 Always see your doctor for a diagnosis.

 Diagnosis of a stress fracture usually is confirmed with a complete health history and a physical exam.
 X-rays often cannot see stress fractures because they are so fine.
-So a CT scan or an MRI may be done.
+So a bone scan or an MRI may be done.
 Once calluses form around the fracture, an X-ray can confirm a stress fracture.
-Sometimes a bone scan is done to find a stress fracture.

 Your age, overall health, and health history